tobifotis/DevOps-internship-task/README.md

-# DevOps Internship Tasks – Sigasi
+# DevOps Internship Tasks – Tyler Technologies

-This repository contains tasks completed as part of my internship as a Junior DevOps Engineer at Sigasi.
+This repository contains tasks completed as part of my winter internship as a Junior DevOps Engineer at Tyler Technologies.

 ---